 - 1999 - 2001 Vice President of the Fairfield University Neuroscience Society

 - 1997 - 2001 Fairfield University Fellows Scholarship

 - 1997 - 2001 Fairfield University Honors Program

-- The adherence and medical outcomes in pediatric liver transplant recipients following transition to adult health care services
+- Outcomes in pediatric liver transplant recipients after transition to adult health care services

-- The role of serotonin as a proinflammatory mediator and its effects on the liver in a murine model of necrotizing enterocolitis
+- Serotonin as proinflammatory mediator, effects on liver in murine model of necrotizing enterocolitis

 7/2010 – Present

 Postdoctoral Fellow, Laboratory of Michael D. Gershon

 - Project: Serotonin promotes periportal inflammation and fatty infiltration of the liver in a murine model of necrotizing enterocolitis.